Rabies Survivor raising Rabies Awareness.

 Shai was so brave and strong.
 He is greatly missed.

-He was privately cremated at Forrest Run and we are planning on distributing his ashes on a sled run this winter.
+He was privately cremated at Forrest Run and we are planning on distributing his ashes on a sled run some day.

 I look forward to meeting him again on the Rainbow Bridge one day.